sosercodes/kafka/README.md

 ## Add Kafka Configuration for Producer and Consumer

-Now we can add Producer and Consumer Configuration using our properties `producerProps` and `consumerProps`.
+Now we can add a Producer and Consumer Configuration using our properties `producerProps` and `consumerProps`.

 ```java
 package io.eyce.sample.kafka.config;